cawuk/mediagrnt/README.md

 Telegram Verification Bot
-Replies to users, forwards messages to admin (@megrunt), ready for verification.
+Replies to users, forwards messages to admin , ready for verification.